How to Thin Oil Paint Without Turpentine

 You won’t need much – start with about ¼ cup or less.
 2. Add a small amount of your oil paint to the thinner and stir gently until the two are combined.
 You can add more paint or thinner as needed to get the consistency you desire.

-READ MORE: How Long Do Oil Paints Last
+READ MORE: How to Repair Old Oil Paintings

 3. Once your desired consistency is achieved, use a paper towel to wipe any excess off of your brush before painting on your canvas as usual.
 Be sure to dispose of any leftover thinner/paint mixture properly when you’re finished!